djpandit007/turbo-invention/Section7-ServicesAndNetworking.md

 The default valid range for this is 30,000  to 32,767.
 If left empty, a value in range is automatically assigned.

+## 94: Services - Cluster IP

+`ClusterIP` service allows us to group the pods together and provide a single interface to access the pods in a group.
+The service allows each layer to scale or move as required without impacting communication between the various services.
+Each service gets an IP and name assigned to it inside the cluster and that is the name that should be used by other pods to access the service.

 ## Noteworthy Commands